Coventry R.F.C.: 2010–2016: National League One Rugby

 The 2012–13 season ended with Coventry in 9th place in National League 1.
-Following this, for the start of the 2013–14 season, ex Welsh International 2nd row Scott Morgan become Head Coach, while retaining a playing role.
+Following this, for the start of the 2013–14 season, ex-Wales international lock Scott Morgan become head coach, while retaining a playing role.

-The following season, on 29 March 2014, Cliffie Hodgson broke the club's all time point scoring record, beating Steve Gough's record which had stood since the 1998–99 season.
+The following season, on 29 March 2014, Cliffie Hodgson broke the club's all-time point-scoring record, beating Steve Gough's record which had stood since the 1998–99 season.
 A 4th-placed finish was Coventry's most competitive season since being relegated into National League One.
 Inconsistent away form prevented them from truly challenging for promotion.

-During the 2014–2015 season, on 24 January 2015, Coventry beat their previous wartime record for consecutive victories with a 32 – 22 home win over Cinderford.
-The winning run of sixteen games ended with a 28 – 28 draw away at Richmond on 31 January 2015.
+During the 2014–15 season, on 24 January 2015, Coventry beat their previous wartime record for consecutive victories with a 32–22 home win over Cinderford.
+The winning run of 16 games ended with a 28–28 draw away at Richmond on 31 January 2015.
 The unbeaten run continued for another fortnight eventually reaching 18 games.
 It put the team in a position to challenge the league's only full-time professional side Ealing, who they'd beaten on the run, for the top spot before results tailed off.
 Coventry finished 3rd.

 Following the improvement of the previous campaign and an ambitious recruitment policy over the summer, there was optimism for a serious promotion push in 2015–2016.
 A crushing 50-point pre-season victory against famous old foes Cardiff and bonus point wins in the opening two league fixtures reinforced ambitions.
 However, a series of disappointing and unexpected results, poor form and injuries saw Cov drop into the bottom half of the table where they remained.
 In early 2016 it was announced Rowland Winter would become the club's full- time Director of Rugby for the 2016–17 season.
 In February 2016 Cliffie Hodgson became the first Coventry player to exceed 1,000 points in league rugby.